letrastudio/cobalt/README.md

 # cobalt

-Cobalt is an all-purpose SCSS framework with as few styles as possible.
+Cobalt is an all-purpose SCSS boilerplate with as few styles as possible.

 Inspired by default browser stylesheets, it's meant to make almost any HTML look readable, using "semantic" styles.
 It sets up a strong typographic foundation and a versatile spacing system based on margin collapsing, in addition to handling tables, code blocks, and form elements in a modern way.